appy385/flask-sample/README.md

 Initialize the Elastic Bean interface
 ```
  Note:
  1. Select python 3.6 not 3.7 .
-Initializing of EC2 instance fails on 3.7 Amazon linux system
+Initializing EC2 instance fails on 3.7 Amazon linux system
  2. Create a new KeyPair or select an existing one according to the region you have selected.Go to AWS EC2 to create new key-pair
- 3. Keypair is required to link your AWS beanstalk environment with ssh client.
+ 3. Key-pair is required to link your AWS beanstalk environment with ssh client
+ 4. key-pair should belong to the same region you have chosen for AWS beanstalk environment
+ 5. Download the key-pair .pem file.Keep it safe.
 ```
 Before running this command make sure this prerequisite is completed:
 ```